technosf/ESP32-SSD1306-Driver/README.md

 # ESP32 SSD1306 Driver

-Software driver for the **SSD1306** OLED driver chip for the **ESP-IDF** toolchain, with pluggable wire protocol interface (with included I2C and 3-wire SPI implementations), written to efficiently manage and write to the paged-memory architecture of the SSD1306.
+Software driver for the **SSD1306** OLED driver chip for the **ESP-IDF** toolchain, with pluggable wire protocol interface (with included _I2C_ implementations - _SPI_ under development), written to efficiently manage and write to the paged-memory architecture of the SSD1306.

 The included _main_ class will run through some graphic experiences for you :)